 6.12.2 Guidance to language users

+This subclause requires a complete rewrite.

 Consider an outright ban on pointer arithmetic due to the error-prone nature of pointer arithmetic.

 Verify that all pointers are assigned a valid memory address for use.

 6.13 NULL Pointer Dereference [XYH]

+This subclause was reworked 5 Sep 2017.
+A thorough review is required.

 6.13.1 Applicability to language

-C allows memory to be dynamically allocated primarily through the use of malloc(), calloc(), and realloc().
-Each will return the address to the allocated memory.
-Due to a variety of situations, the memory allocation may not occur as expected and a null pointer will be returned.
-Other operations or faults in logic can result in a memory pointer being set to null.
-Using the null pointer as though it pointed to a valid memory location can cause a segmentation fault and other unanticipated situations.

-Space for 10000 integers can be dynamically allocated in C in the following way:

-int *ptr = malloc(10000*sizeof(int)); // allocate space for 10000 ints

-malloc()will return the address of the memory allocation or a null pointer if insufficient memory is available for the allocation.
-It is good practice after the attempted allocation to check whether the memory has been allocated via an if test against NULL:

-if (ptr != NULL) // check to see that the memory could be allocated

-Memory allocations usually succeed, so neglecting this test and using the memory will usually work.
-That is why neglecting the null test will frequently go unnoticed.
-An attacker can intentionally create a situation where the memory allocation will fail leading to a segmentation fault.

-Faults in logic can cause a code path that will use a memory pointer that was not dynamically allocated or after memory has been deallocated and the pointer was set to null as good practice would indicate.
+The vulnerability as described in TR 24772-1 clause 6.13 exists in C++,…

+C++ provides a number of mechanisms that allow the programmer to create, manipulate and destroy objects without the explicit use of raw pointers.

+Containers manage memory and separate memory management from the use of objects.

+The container interface throws an exception if any container cannot be allocated.

+Smart pointer creation functions allocate heap memory and handle memory management.

+C++ mechanisms “new” throws an exception if the allocated object cannot be created (i.e. if a null ptr would be returned).

 6.13.2 Guidance to language users

+Avoid the use of direct memory allocation as …

 Create a specific check that a pointer is not null before dereferencing it.

-As this can be expensive in some cases (such as in a for loop that performs operations on each element of a large segment of memory), judicious checking of the value of the pointer at key strategic points in the code is recommended.
+Do not suppress exceptions on memory allocation.
+If exceptions are suppressed, follow the guidance of TR 24772-3 clause 6.14.2.

 6.14 Dangling Reference to Heap [XYK]

 6.14.1 Applicability to language

+This subclause requires a complete rewrite.

 C allows memory to be dynamically allocated primarily through the use of of malloc(), calloc(), and realloc().
 C allows a considerable amount of freedom in accessing the dynamic memory.
 Pointers to the dynamic memory can be created to perform operations on the memory.
 Once the memory is no longer needed, it can be released through the use of free().
 However, freeing the memory does not prevent the use of the pointers to the memory and issues can arise if operations are performed after memory has been freed.